 Baked until the crust is golden and the cheese is gooey, it’s easy, savory, and delicious!
 It’s the perfect way to take advantage of fresh summer tomatoes.

-However, it’s so tasty and easy to make, you’ll probably find yourself making it on repeat all year long!
+However, it’s so tasty and easy to make that you’ll probably find yourself making it on repeat all year long!

 Simple Ingredients You’ll Need